nullify005/service-intesis/README.md

 finally you can continuously monitor the state & export the metrics out for prometheus scraping

-`go run cmd/service-intesis.go -monitor -device x`
+`go run watch device`

-in `-monitor` we expect secrets to be located at `/.secrets/creds.yaml` containing the username & password
+in `watch` we expect secrets to be located at `/.secrets/creds.yaml` containing the username & password

 # building